Return on Invested Capital (ROIC)

 Return on Invested Capital or ROIC expresses the after-tax, pre-financing profits of a business as a percentage of the capital invested by the business’s capital holders.
-It is a useful measure of both operational profitability and efficiency of a business.
+It is a useful measure of both the operational profitability and efficiency of a business.

 The metric is also known as ROCE or Return on Capital Employed.
-These metrics both provide the same result, however, ROIC reviews the efficiency and profitability of returns from the investors perspective rather than the actual investments made by the business.
+These metrics both provide the same result, however, ROIC reviews the efficiency and profitability of returns from the investor’s perspective rather than the actual investments made by the business.

 Key Learning Points

-- The profit figure used is earnings before interest and taxes or EBIT and is unaffected by capital structure
+- The profit figure used is earnings before interest and taxes or EBIT and is unaffected by capital structure.

-- Invested capital is calculated as net debt plus equity i.e. the sources of funds to run the day to day operations of the business
+- Invested capital is calculated as net debt plus equity i.e. the sources of funds to run the day to day operations of the business.

 Let us understand the numerator and denominator for calculating ROIC in detail.

-Debt and equity are sources of finance which a business uses to invest in assets to generate economic benefits into the future.
+Debt and equity are sources of finance that a business uses to invest in assets to generate economic benefits in the future.
 This is known as capital.
 However, not all the capital has been invested or used to purchase operating assets.
 Some of that capital is sitting idle i.e. not used as part of the operations of the business.
 Cash balance is a common example of idle capital.

 Moreover, the net operating assets could be said to be invested capital.
 These are assets that are used in the business’s operations, less the liabilities used in the business’s operations.
 They include:

-- Inventories, accounts receivable, less accounts payable etc. known as ‘operating working capital’
+- Inventories, accounts receivable, less accounts payable, etc. known as ‘operating working capital’

 - Property, plant, and equipment